foky26/msxemul/README.md

 This is an evolution of the great emulator: https://github.com/hemkr/ttgo-msxemul

-All the credits anf thanks for kemkr
+All the credits and thanks for kemkr

 Some points have been enhanced and some problems solved:
 - FabGL Menu of selection of Files.
 Games can be in any directory, but MSX.ROM and DISK.COM must be in SD in "\".